ameersamara3/Zoo-JavaFX/README.md

 # Zoo-JavaFX
-an information system for manging a zoo, no sql used, only using serizable built-in java to save data, done everything except design
+Information System Development - Backend & Frontend.
+Developed an information system of a zoo, with back-end and front-end sides.
+Demonstrated OOP and programming skills such as: inheritance, interfaces, data structures, exceptions, Enums, singleton, serialization.
+Used: Java, Eclipse, SceneBuilder, JavaFx.